jonowens/python-homework/README.md

     ![Navigate to Repository](./Images/PyBank_Navigate_Into_Repo.png)

 4. The files should be visible and ready to run.  *See [Usage](#usage) section below for instructions on how to run the program.

+* Optional: PyRamen data files are included in the same repository for easy access.

 ---

 ## Code Examples
-- A summary output function to print a specific formatted summary to the screen and output a summary.txt file.
+- PyBank: A summary output function to print a specific formatted summary to the screen and output a summary.txt file.

 ``` python
 def summary_output(number_of_months_in_budget, net_total_amount_of_profits_and_losses, average_of_profit_and_losses,